corn-mendoza/toolbelt/setup-cf-ssh.md

 3. Find control VM and add firewall rule to allow inbound connections on 2222 in Azure

-4. Update DNS entry for ssh.sys._yourdomain.com_
+4. Update DNS entry for the ssh endpoint i.e. ssh._sys.yourdomain.com_